jonnonz1/nz-statute-book/acts/public/2008/affiliate-te-arawa-iwi-and-hapu-claims-settlement-act-2008.md

 ### 135 Interpretation
-(1) In this subpart, protected site means any area of land situated in licensed land or the MAF forest land that— (a) becomes a registered place; and
-  (b) is wahi tapu or a wahi tapu area.
+(1) In this subpart, protected site means any area of land situated in licensed land or the MAF forest land that— (a) is entered at any time on the New Zealand Heritage List/Rārangi Kōrero; and (b) is wahi tapu or a wahi tapu area.
-(2) In subsection (1), registered place, wahi tapu, and wahi tapu area have the meanings given to them in section 2 of the Historic Places Act 1993.
+(2) In subsection (1), New Zealand Heritage List/Rārangi Kōrero, wahi tapu, and wahi tapu area have the meanings given to them in section 6 of the Heritage New Zealand Pouhere Taonga Act 2014.

 ### 136 Right of access to protected site
 (1) The owner of land on which a protected site is situated and any person holding an interest in, or a right of occupancy to, the land must allow the persons referred to in subsection (2) to have access across the land to each protected site.